Dan Fortmann: Professional football

 Fortmann was team captain of the Bears starting in 1940.
 As team captain, he led the Bears to back-to-back NFL championships in 1940 and 1941 with records of 8–3 and 10–1.
 After the 1940 season, Fortmann was rated as the best lineman in the NFL.
 The United Press called him "the heart and soul" of the Bears' ground attack that "rolled up a vast amount of yardage overland."

-In the 1940 NFL Championship Game, the Bears defeated the Washington Redskins by a 73-0 score.
-Fortman later cited the 1940 championship game as proof of Halas' skill as a "master of psychology."
+In the 1940 NFL Championship Game, the Bears defeated the Washington Redskins by a 73–0 score.
+Fortmann later cited the 1940 championship game as proof of Halas' skill as a "master of psychology."
 The Bears had lost to the Redskins three weeks earlier, and Fortmann recalled that Halas kept reminding the Bears of that defeat every day, and when the team took the field for the championship game, "they were keyed the highest emotionally I ever saw them."

 In August 1942, quarterback Bob Snyder called Fortmann "a perfect football player" and "the most important man on the Bear squad."
 The 1942 Bears compiled a perfect 11–0 record in the regular season and won the Western Division championship, but lost to the Washington Redskins in the 1942 NFL Championship Game.

 Fortmann announced his retirement from the NFL in January 1943, but was persuaded to return for the 1943 season.
 He continued to practice medicine at Pittsburgh's Presbyterian Hospital during the 1943 season, flying in on Saturdays to play with the Bears on Sundays.
 The 1943 Bears compiled an 8–1–1 record and defeated the Washington Redskins in the 1943 NFL Championship Game, which proved to be Fortmann's last game as an NFL player.
 He announced his retirement five days after the championship game.